airvlab/cathsim/README.md

 6. Collision Handling:
       - The script handles collisions between rope fragments and objects in the environment automatically.
       - When a rope fragment collides with an object tagged as "Environment", collision handling is triggered.
-      - If you've configured the HapticFeedbackManager script, it will provide haptic feedback based on the platform (VR or non-VR).

 ### 4. HapticFeedbackManager.cs